-Vancouver was founded in 1886; today it is a very cosmopolitan city and is the primary hub city for Canada’s western Coast.
-If you have never been to Vancouver you will be surprised by its size when you view it from a distance.
-Shop for your favourite Canadian online ca coupons and discounts.
-Vancouver can be defined by its surrounding natural beauty but more so by its large population.
-Vancouver with its International feel, is thriving and continually pursuing the future.
+Vancouver was founded in 1886; today this very cosmopolitan city anchors the west coast of Canada and attracts visitors from around the world.
+Those who have never been to Vancouver will be surprised by its size when viewed from a distance.
+Vancouver can be defined by its surrounding natural beauty but more so by its international population.
+Vancouver is thriving and continually pursuing the future.
 This is evident when one sees all the modern buildings downtown.

-Vancouver was proud to host the 2010 Winter Olympics for the first time in its history.
+Vancouver proudly hosted the 2010 Winter Olympics for the first time in its history.
 For more about this event click here.

 In 1792 George Vancouver, a navy captain, first laid eyes on what is now present day Vancouver.
 It must have been an impressive sight then as it is today with the large snow capped mountains that rise directly east of the city.
 Before Captain Vancouver discovered this region, it was inhabited by native Indians.
 The Squamish and the Musqueam were the prominent tribes.
 The town of Squamish takes its name from the Indian tribe.
-There are four main districts to Vancouver; North Vancouver, Vancouver, Richmond, and Burnaby.
+Vancouver has four main districts; North Vancouver, Vancouver, Richmond, and Burnaby.

-The two main Vancouver newspapers are the Vancouver Sun and the Vancouver Province.
+The two primary Vancouver newspapers are the Vancouver Sun and the Vancouver Province.
 The drinking age in Vancouver as well as the rest of British Columbia is 19.

 To view some of Vancouver’s top attractions click here